Difference Between Expert Systems Software And Artificial Intelligence in 2021

 An ES can help by serving as a training tool for young employees and non-experts.

-A short reminder: Artificial Intelligence is the field of Computer Science that is devoted to giving the machines features that associated with human intelligence.
+A short reminder: Artificial Intelligence is the field of Computer Science that is devoted to giving the machines features that are associated with human intelligence.
 These include reasoning, evaluation, learning, language recognition, decision-making and problem solving.

 Expert systems were the first successful implication of Artificial Intelligence to the purposes of business.